 Details of the collective agreement relevant to the GTA/GRA recruitment and application process

 Starting in Fall 2026, the GTA and GRA recruitment and application process will change to align with the collective agreement.
-All students must apply each term, and positions will be assigned to qualified applicants in a structured priority order.
+All students must apply for each GTA/GRA position, and positions will be assigned to qualified applicants in a structured priority order.

 Employment allocation notices for current graduate students

-As part of the transition to the new collective agreement, revised notices will be issued to graduate students who remain within their original funding commitment period.
+As part of the transition to the new collective agreement, notices (referred to as revised notices) will be issued to graduate students with a funding package who remain within their original funding commitment period.
 These notices will outline any remaining guaranteed GTA/GRA employment commitments connected to their Offer of Admission (or as revised through a program change).
+The notices will be issued via email before the end of June, to applicable students prior to the application period for GTA/GRA appointments in fall 2026.

 These notices are intended to clarify: